HL7/cql/input/pages/02-authorsguide.md

 Interval[1, 3] union Interval[3, 6]
 ```

-This expression returns the interval [.lit]#[1, 6]#.
-Note that interval [.kw]#union# is only defined if the arguments overlap or meet.
+This expression returns the interval <span class="lit">[1, 6]</span>.
+Note that interval <span class="kw">union</span> is only defined if the arguments overlap or meet.

-Interval [.kw]#intersect# results in the overlapping portion of two intervals:
+Interval <span class="kw">intersect</span> results in the overlapping portion of two intervals:

 ``` cql
 Interval[1, 4] intersect Interval[3, 6]
 ```

-This expression results in the interval [.lit]#[3, 4]#.
+This expression results in the interval <span class="lit">[3, 4]</span>.

-Interval [.kw]#except# computes the difference between two intervals.
+Interval <span class="kw">except</span> computes the difference between two intervals.
 In other words, the result is points in the left operand that are not in the right operand.
 For example:

 ``` cql
 Interval[1, 4] except Interval[3, 6]
 ```

-This expression results in the interval [.lit]#[1, 2]#.
-Note that [.kw]#except# is only defined for cases that result in a well-formed interval.
-For example, if either argument properly includes the other and does not start or end it, the result of subtracting one interval from the other would be two intervals, and the result is thus not defined and results in [.kw]#null#.
+This expression results in the interval <span class="lit">[1, 2]</span>.
+Note that <span class="kw">except</span> is only defined for cases that result in a well-formed interval.
+For example, if either argument properly includes the other and does not start or end it, the result of subtracting one interval from the other would be two intervals, and the result is thus not defined and results in <span class="kw">null</span>.

-The following diagrams depict the [.kw]#union#, [.kw]#intersect#, and [.kw]#except# operators for intervals:
+The following diagrams depict the <span class="kw">union</span>, <span class="kw">intersect</span>, and <span class="kw">except</span> operators for intervals:

 <a name="figure-2-d"></a>
 ![extracted-media/media/image6](extracted-media/media/image6.png){: width=626; height=128; }